chandieka/RuleEngine/README.md

 Executing the command bellow will generate Sigma rule which are based the latest addition of malware to the MalwareBazaar.

 `$ php sigma-recent-set.php`

+# How does the script work?

+All the script available in this project use curl to request a sets of information from a public API, there are 2 API that are used, which are MalwareBazaar and InQuestLabs.
+Depending on the type of API call that was made the hashes from a given malware will be grouped into a certain descriptive namely either by filetype and signature (MalwareFamily).